inc/tilt/README.md

 Virtual private servers (VPS) may be potentially vulnerable to certain types of attacks that could compromise your keys.

-Private keys are stored encrypted as an additional level of security which means that you *must* back up your ~/.tilt/wallet\_key along with your address and keys.
+Private keys are stored encrypted as an additional level of security which means that you *must* back up your ~/.tilt/wallet\_key along with your wallet data.

-You can also use the 'tilt freeze' command which will create a zip file containing all of your wallet data without any encryption.
-You can then copy this file to another computer and verify it's contents before removing the keys from your hot wallet using 'tilt destroy'.
+You can also use the `tilt freeze` command which will create a zip file containing all of your wallet data without any encryption.
+You can then copy this file to another computer and verify it's contents before removing the keys from your hot wallet using `tilt destroy`.

 ## Command Line Interface